 Wallabies, Kangaroos, oh my!
 Walkabout Way is an interactive natural habitat where you can hand feed Kangaroos and gaze upon the Wallabies and Wallaroos.

-Being the responsible adult I am, I left the feeding to the kiddies, but I was so excited to get up and close personal with these jumping marsupials.
-The kangaroo keeper was so sweet and even showed us how the kangaroos love getting their tummies scratched (just like dogs)!
+Being the responsible adult I am, I left the feeding to the kiddies.
+But I was so excited to get up and close personal with these jumping marsupials.
+The kangaroo keeper was so sweet.
+She even showed us how the kangaroos love getting their tummies scratched (just like dogs)!

 Cue the Lion King soundtrack!
 For our final animal-related stop of the day, we took a journey to the great plains of Africa, the Serengeti.
-I let Matilda play photographer as we scouted the vast green fields spotting grazing zebras, lanky giraffes, lions, and hyenas (the last two were in separate enclosures).
+I let Matilda play photographer as we scouted the vast green fields spotting grazing zebras, lanky giraffes, lions, and hyenas.
+Don't worry the lions and hyenas were in separate enclosures.

 We even got a glimpse of a tour group going out in an open-air vehicle on the award-winning Serengeti Safari.
 Guests were hand-feeding giraffes and living out their best safari lives.

-Phone's full of photos, stomachs full of BBQ, we were about to call it a day when we noticed Cobra's Curse (which had been closed earlier) was now running.
+We had phone's full of photos and stomachs full of BBQ.
+We were about to call it a day when we noticed Cobra's Curse (which had been closed) was now running.

 Seeing there was next to no line, we rushed ahead to face off against the Cobra.
 I liked how this ride set the stage with some storytelling; I believe we were supposed to be archeologists on an Egyptian-themed dig?

-This coaster is more family-friendly and features a 70-foot vertical lift that will have you staring down the eyes and fangs of a formidable Cobra.
+This coaster is more family-friendly.
+It features a 70-foot vertical lift that will have you staring down the eyes and fangs of a formidable Cobra.
 The three and half minute ride was full of snaking twists, turns, and randomized spins.

 I thoroughly enjoyed this attraction, if mainly for the cheesy backstory and the reprieve it brought to my stomach.

-To be completely candid, I had no idea what to expect when stepping into the lush natural gardens and amusement park oasis that is Busch Gardens Tampa.
+I had no idea what to expect when stepping into the amusement park oasis that is Busch Gardens Tampa.
 In the past, I have been seriously burned by long wait times and overcrowded theme parks.